nishat-khan/tn-assets/README.md

 - Any new key-value (not in tags) in Assets data model is optional for api backwards compatibility

 Design choices:
-- For local testing, user's aws credentials need to be passed in the api request.
-In production, user's credentials can be authenticated (fetched) using API gateway service
+- For local testing I have mocked token_id, user's token id is used for authenticating it and to fetch its user_id In production, user's credentials can be authenticated (fetched) using API gateway service
 - Single group vs multiple groups request in an api call